 Mustard Panama straw weaved by hand in Equador.
-Trimmed with handwoven denim blue band.
+Trimmed with handwoven indigo blue band.

 Please contact us at email@example.com for any bespoke colours, sizes,queries or urgent requests.

 This piece is made on request and will take 2-3 weeks for delivery.
 Please note all pieces are made to order.